-Sabnam lives with her father and her mother.
-She is responsible for running errands.
+In her home, Sabnam helps by running errands.
+She lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
 There are 4 children in the family.

 Sabnam lives in the rural community of Dandhkora, home to approximately 60,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and tile roofs.

 The regional diet consists of fish, chicken, goat, potatoes, vegetables and rice.
 Common health problems in this area include malnutrition, malaria, diarrhea and kala-azar (parasitic disease).
 Most adults in Dandhkora are unemployed but some work as day laborers in agriculture and earn the equivalent of $23 per month.
 This community needs potable water, electricity, scholastic materials and employment opportunities.